 Package naming conventions¶

-- An arbitrary string that identifies a particular build of a package for conda.
-It may contain suggestive mnemonics but these are subject to change and should not be relied upon or attempted to be parsed for any specific information.
+An arbitrary string that identifies a particular build of a package for conda.
+It may contain suggestive mnemonics, but these are subject to change, and you should not rely on it or try to parse it for any specific information.

-- conda package filenames are canonical names, plus the suffix .tar.bz2.
+Conda package filenames are canonical names, plus the suffix

-In usage documentation, these will be referred to by package_spec.
+In usage documentation, these are referred to by